Custom Indoor Sauna Installation

 Our Process & Timeline

-• Consult — Free in-home visit.
-We measure, listen, and plan.
+Consult — Free in-home visit.
+We measure, listen, and plan with you.

-• Design & Estimate — Layout drawings, material selections, and a transparent quote.
+Design & Estimate — Layout drawings, material selections, and a transparent all-in quote.

-• Build — All construction handled in-house—no revolving subcontractors.
+Build — All construction handled and facilitated by Driftwood.

 FAQs